The-Mitra-Lab/SMURF/docs/index.md

 Welcome to **SMURF**!

 SMURF performs soft segmentation of [VisiumHD](https://www.10xgenomics.com/products/visium-hd-spatial-gene-expression) data, facilitating the creation of a `cells*genes` `anndata` object.
 SMURF uses high-resolution images from VisiumHD for nuclei segmentation and then assigns the transcripts recovered from each capture 'spot' to a nearby cell.
-See xxx for further details.

 SMURF was developed and maintained by [Juanru Guo](https://github.com/JuanruMaryGuo) and [The Mitra Lab](http://genetics.wustl.edu/rmlab/) at Washington University in St. Louis.